Arctic and International Relations Series

 Arctic and International Relations Video Series

-A partnership between the Canadian Studies Center/Arctic and International Relations and the Future of Ice initiative at the University of Washington is dedicated to translating scholarship into policy options to enhance international cooperation in the Arctic and the inclusion of Arctic Indigenous peoples in decision making for the region.
-The Center and Future of Ice host on-going workshops, symposia, and conferences and produce Arctic and International Affairs Series to address issues that challenge cooperation in the Arctic and suggest policy options for the future.
+The International Policy Institute, Canadian Studies Center, and Center for Global Studies in the Henry M. Jackson School of International Studies are dedicated to translating scholarship into policy options to enhance international cooperation in the Arctic and the inclusion of Arctic Indigenous peoples in decision making for the region.
+The Arctic and International Relations Series includes publications, video interviews and podcasts.

 Indigenous Influence in Arctic Affairs, June 2017

 This video series was part of the International Policy Institute symposium where IPI Arctic Fellows interviewed key leaders in Arctic affairs on issues related to the Arctic with international relevance.

 Arctic Indigenous Economies Video Series (5 videos), November 2016

 This video series was part of a one-day workshop titled, Arctic Indigenous Economies in Canada held at the University of Washington on Thursday, 10 November 2016.